Camble/Safe-Power-Monitor/README.md

 Installation
 -----------

-You will need to connect the PI Zero to Wifi and SSH in with
+You will need to connect the PI Zero to Wifi and from another computer on the same WiFI network, SSH in (or use Putty on PCs):

 ```
 ssh pi@retropie.local